 Agreement Service

-Define and document permissions and rules for the handling of PI based on applicable policies, individual preferences, and other relevant factors.

-Provide relevant Actors with a mechanism to negotiate or establish new permissions and rules.
+Define and document permissions and rules for the handling of PI based on applicable policies, individual preferences, and other relevant factors Provide relevant Actors with a mechanism to negotiate or establish new permissions and rules

-Express the agreements for use by other Services.
+Express the Agreements for use by other Services

 Example

 As part of its standard customer service agreement, a bank requests selected customer PI, with associated permissions for use.
 Customer negotiates with the bank (whether via an electronic interface, by telephone or in person) to modify the permissions.
-Customer provides the PI to the bank, with the modified and agreed to permissions.
+Customer provides the PI to the bank, with the modified and agreed-to permissions.
 This agreement is signed by both parties, stored in an appropriate representation and the customer is provided a copy.

 Usage Service